 Swarajya is an Indian English-language monthly print magazine and online daily headquartered at Coimbatore/Bengaluru, India.
 Swarajyamag or Swarajya is founded by journalist Khasa Subba Rao in 1956.
 Swarajya is published by V.Murali, Amarnath Govindarajan and Editorial director is R. Jagannathan Sandipan Deb.

-Swarajya states their political stance as “Swarajya is an authoritative voice of reason representing the liberal centre-right point of view.”
+Swarajya states their political stance as “Swarajya is an authoritative voice of reason representing the liberal center-right point of view.”

 Funded by / Ownership

 Swarajya is owned by Kovai Media Private Limited.
-Articles are subscription based allowing 7 articles free per week and contains advertising.
+Articles are subscription-based allowing 7 articles free per week and contain advertising.

 Analysis / Bias

 In review, Swarajya covers various topics including social, political, economic, and cultural life of India.
 As well as world news, infrastructure, sports, defense, politics, podcasts, culture and more.
 They publish stories with loaded headlines such as “For A Second Term Please Do The Right Things, Mr Prime Minister!”
 Typically they utilize sources such as The Hindu and credible sources such as Reuters, but most of the time they source through the use quotes and rarely provide links.
 For USA news coverage, their news is mostly balanced with neutral headlines and utilize sources such as Reuters.
 However, they have been accused of peddling misinformation by other sources such as Alt News.
 In general, news and opinion is presented with a right bias and many times is not factual.